jansutris10/CRUD-PHP-Mysqli-PABI/README.md

 # CRUD-PHP-Mysqli-PABI

-create new directory on htdocs or /var/www/html named: pendaftaran-mahasiswa and import listed sql below.
+create new directory on htdocs or /var/www/html named: pendaftaran-mahasiswa and import listed sql above.